makrai/notes/rafailov2305-direct-pref-opt.md

     the absence of absolute rewards, theoretical analysis of CDBs
-    * substitutes the notion of an optimal policy with a von Neumann winner, a policy whose expected win rate against any other policy is at least 50% [14].
-However, in the CDB setting,
+    * substitutes the notion of an optimal policy with a von Neumann winner, a policy whose expected win rate against any other policy is at least 50% [14]
     * hE preference labels are given online, while in learning from human preferences, we typically learn from a fixed batch of offline preference-annotated action pairs [47]
   * preference-based RL (PbRL) learns from binary preferences generated by an unknown ‘scoring’ function rather than rewards [9, 35]
     * algorithms for PbRL exist, including methods that can reuse off-policy preference data, but
     * generally involve
-      * first explicitly estimating the latent scoring function (i.e. the reward model) and
+      * first explicitly estimating the latent scoring function (=reward model)
       * subsequently optimizing it [16, 9, 12, 34, 19]
     * We instead present a single stage policy learning approach that directly optimizes a policy to satisfy preferences